Monetizing our public assets

 Loading

 The word initiative derives from the Latin word initiare “to begin.”
 Since 1600, it has meant “introduce to some practice or system,” “begin, set going.”
 While any sort of action or engagement, positive or negative, can be classified as an initiative, generally one refers only to positive enterprises when describing political or social initiatives.
-I know, I know: you immediately want to interrupt and say, “but Ian, The Block don’t do anything positive, and you cannot talk about a council’s initiatives when none have occurred.” … click below for more ↓
+I know, I know: you immediately want to interrupt and say, “but Ian, The Block don’t do anything positive, and you cannot talk about a council’s initiatives when none have occurred.”
+I agree, but bear with me.
+It’s true that, when measuring the positive actions begun … click below for more ↓

 No, Brian: Elvis isn’t in the CBSP